-If you live or work in Harlow, you can ask questions, directly and in person, to meetings of the Council, Cabinet and some Committees.
+If you live or work in Harlow, you can ask questions, directly and in person, at meetings of the Council, Cabinet and some committees.

 You can ask a question at a meeting of the:

 We can help you decide which meeting would be the most appropriate one for your question.